All policies are provided in PDF format (requires Adobe Reader).

 If an item is not available in our LINKcat online library catalog, staff at the Reference Desk may be able to request delivery from participating library systems through Outer-Library Loan.
 To request materials, please contact email@example.com.

 Free exam proctoring services for online and/or distance education programs is provided during normal library hours by staff at the Reference Desk.
 Both written and online exams can be proctored.
-To request exam proctoring, or for more information, please view our Proctoring Service Request form.
+To request exam proctoring, or for more information, please complete an online questionnaire or you can download our Proctoring Service Request form.

 Music & Memory℠ at the Verona Public Library